11 Interesting Arsenal Facts You May Not Know

 3. Arsenal is the third-most successful club in English football

-Arsenal ranks as the third-most successful club in English football based on the total number of trophies won behind Liverpool and Man Utd.
-Over its illustrious history, Arsenal have amassed an impressive silverware collection, including 13 League titles and as stated above, a record 14 FA Cups.
+Arsenal ranks as the third-most successful club in English football based on total major honours, sitting behind Liverpool and Manchester United.
+Their history includes 14 league titles and a record 14 FA Cups, built across multiple dominant eras.

 Arsenal are the pioneering club from southern England to join the Football League in 1893.
 Founded in 1888, the Football League was the first national football league in the world, initially comprising 12 member clubs from the North and Midlands regions of England.